datalad/datalad/paper.md

 The DataLad Handbook provides [installation instructions](http://handbook.datalad.org/en/latest/intro/installation.html) for all operating systems.
 DataLad releases are distributed through PyPI, Debian, NeuroDebian, brew, conda-forge.
-The [datalad-installer](https://github.com/datalad/datalad-installer/) (also available from PyPI) can be used to streamline the installation of `git-annex`, which cannot be installed via `pip` and thus may need a separate installation, across operating systems.
+The [datalad-installer](https://github.com/datalad/datalad-installer/) (also available from PyPI) can be used to streamline the installation of `git-annex`, which cannot be installed via `pip` and thus may need a separate installation on some operating systems.

 ## Development